Marissa Coleman: High school career

 Coleman went to high school at St. John's College High School.
 Coleman was a McDonald's and WBCA All-American, playing in both senior all-star games.
 She led all scorers with 19 points at the McDonald's game.
 She was selected East Team Most Valuable Player at the WBCA game.

 College career

 Coleman chose the University of Maryland, College Park over the University of Tennessee, the University of Connecticut, the University of Florida, and Duke University.
 As a freshman, she became the second-straight Terrapin to be named ACC Rookie of the Year.
 She was only the ninth Terrapin all-time with 1,500 career points.
-She is one of only four Terps in the history of the program to receive All-ACC honors three times, earning a spot on the second team every year.
+She is one of only four Terps in the history of the program to receive All-ACC honors four times, earning a spot on the second team her Sophomore and Junior seasons and First-Team her Senior season.
+Coleman was a 1st-Team WBCA All-American in 2009.
 She is 2nd all-time at Maryland in rebounding and scoring.
+Finishing her career with over 2,000 points and 1,000 rebounds.
 She is one of only two players in school history to record a triple-double.